1-Archit-1/Multilingual-Medical-Diagnosis/README.md

 Open final_demo_notebook_version.ipynb in Jupyter Notebook or VS Code.
 Run each cell in the notebook.
 (Self explanatory)

+Note: The logs are stored in logger.log or logger_tests.log files by default if nothing appears on the terminal.

 ### Running individual models

 For translation for both mt5 and mbart models, you can edit the main function in the translate_exec.py file to choose the models, and run the translate_exec.py file.
 Set SHOULD_TRAIN = True for fine-tuning from scratch.
 For mbart, you can open the notebooks_working/perform_tests_notebook_version.ipynb file for a very simple code template to translate.